apache/camel-website/README.md

 The command above clones the Apache Camel Website project.
 After that you can switch to the new project directory on your filesystem.

+## Build the website and Antora theme

+We're using yarn [workspaces](https://yarnpkg.com/features/workspaces) to build both the theme and the website run `build-all` script, for example:

+    $ yarn build-all

+That will build the Antora theme (from antora-ui-camel directory) and the website.
+Result of the build can be seen in the `public` directory.

 ## Build the Antora Camel UI theme

-First step is to build the Antora ui theme used for the Apache Camel website.
 The theme sources are located inside [Project root directory/antora-ui-camel](antora-ui-camel).
 So first switch to that directory:

     $ cd antora-ui-camel

 In that directory execute:

-    $ yarn install # needed only once, or if dependencies change
-    $ yarn format  # to format the code
     $ yarn build   # to perform the ui theme build

-You should see the Antora theme bundle generated in in [antora-ui-camel/build/ui-bundle.zip](antora-ui-camel).
+You should see the Antora theme bundle generated in in `antora-ui-camel/build/ui-bundle.zip`.

 In case `yarn build` raises error, run `yarn format` to format the code and re-run `yarn build` to build your bundle successfully.